UC San Diego

 Follow these guidelines for safe use of environmental rooms.

-Environmental rooms, generally built for the growth of cells or organisms, are engineered to control temperature and humidity levels.
-Designed with limited or no mechanical ventilation, environmental rooms typically have closed air circulation systems that rely on the opening and closing of the room's door to bring in fresh air, as compared to laboratories, which receive 10 air exchanges per hour through the building ventilation system.
+Designed with limited or no mechanical ventilation, environmental rooms typically have closed air circulation systems that rely on the opening and closing of the room's door to bring in fresh air, as compared to laboratories which receive 6 or more air exchanges per hour through the building ventilation system.

 Hazard evaluation